 A flavored nicotine liquid called vape juice (e-juice) is what’s in a vape, but not all vapes contain nicotine.
 The user decides the flavor and amount of nicotine they wish to use, if any at all.

 The first retail vape was an electronic cigarette designed to look like a tobacco cigarette.
 Created by Hon Lik, the e-cigarette was released by the China-based company, Ruyan, in the early 2000s.
-Then to Europe and America around 2007.
+Then, it came to Europe and America around 2007.
 Now different types of vapes range in design, power, and vapor-making ability.
 The basics of their functions and usage are the same as the first one made.

-All vapes work on the same premise: a battery source (vape mod) powers a heating element (coil) that vaporizes e-juice in a small chamber (atomizer).
+The same premise applies to all vapes: a battery source (vape mod) powers a heating element (coil) that vaporizes e-juice in a small chamber (atomizer).
 The user then inhales the vapor through a small mouthpiece.

 The vape mod is a battery device, normally using lithium-ion batteries.
 These devices can come in many forms and sizes.
 They’re named accordingly, like box mods, vape pens, tube mods, to small designs called pod vapes and e-cigarettes.
-The term “mod” is a nod to the early days of vaping when users modified devices for more power.
+The term “mod” is a nod to the early days of vaping when users modified flashlights for more power.

-Nowadays, vape mods have a broad range in electronic features and power limits.
+Nowadays, vape mods have a broad range of electronic features and power limits.
 Some are more advanced and can be adjustable in watts (variable wattage mods) or even controlled in temperature (temperature control mods); others have no adjustability and require no technological understanding from the user.

 The levels of power in a vape mod generally dictate the ease of use, as well as the experience required to safely operate them.